-Corruption too was important for the U.S., as it had been since 9/11.
-Despite the Japanese desire to keep the communiqué short and tight, it would probably include highlights of the accomplishments of the past few years.
-The U.S. sought major G8 commitments on R&D, commercialization and fiscal incentives here.
-It pushed for and was very likely to get a strong G8 statement, similar to last year's about the importance of intellectual property but with strong follow-up commitments this time.
+Corruption was another concern.
+It was an issue of important for the U.S., as it had been since 9/11.
+Despite the Japanese desire to keep the communiqué short and tight, it would probably include highlights of the G8's accomplishments on corruption of the past few years.

+On intellectual property the U.S. sought major G8 commitments on Research and Development (R&D), commercialization and fiscal incentives.
+It pushed for and was very likely to get a strong G8 statement.
+It would be similar to last year's on the importance of intellectual property but with strong follow-up commitments this time.